Low Polynomial Exclusion of Planar Graph Patterns: Preliminaries

 \begin{lemma} Let $n\geq 1$ be an integer, $T$ be a tree on $n$ vertices an let $G$ be a graph.
 If $\tw(G) \geq 3 n - 1$, then $H\lminor G$ for some $H \in \llam{T}.$ \end{lemma}

 \begin{proof} Let $n$, $T$, and $G$ be as in the statement of the lemma.
-Let $P$ be a path on $n$ vertices.
-We denote by $H$ the disjoint union of $P$ and $T$ and let $H^*$ be the tree obtained from $H$ after adding an edge with endpoints in $P$ and $T$.
+Let $l$ be the number of leaves of $T$, and let $J$ be a path on $l$ vertices.
+We consider the disjoint union of $J$ and $T$.

-The graph $G$ has treewidth at least $3n - 1$, then by Proposition~\ref{p:leaf}, $G$ has a separation $(A,B)$ of order~$2n$ such that \begin{enumerate}[(i)] \item $\induced{G}{B \setminus A}$ is connected; \item $A \cap B$ is linked in~$\induced{G}{B};$ \item $(A,B)$ left-contains the graph $H^*.$ \end{enumerate}
+The graph $G$ has treewidth at least $\frac{3}{2}(n+l) - 1$, then by Proposition~\ref{p:leaf}, $G$ has a separation $(A,B)$ of order~$n+l$ such that \begin{enumerate}[(i)] \item $\induced{G}{B \setminus A}$ is connected; \item $A \cap B$ is linked in~$\induced{G}{B};$ \item $(A,B)$ left-contains the graph $J \cup T$. \end{enumerate}